 The undergraduate curriculum is divided into the lower and upper division.
 The lower division is the first two years of courses (courses numbered 100-299); the upper division is the last two years (courses numbered 300-499).
 To prepare students for the challenges of the future, the College's program provides a solid foundation in the diverse academic disciplines related to the needs of business, industry, and government.
 At the undergraduate level students concentrate the first two years of study on general course work in composition, the humanities and fine arts, history, social and behavioral sciences, and natural and physical sciences and mathematics.
 Successful completion of these courses broadens intellectual awareness and enhances the development of cultural literacy and analytical thinking.
 This general education component, along with the pre-professional business administration core curriculum, prepares the student for upper-division course work in the College of Business Administration.

-The remaining two years of course work develops the student's understanding of the diverse functions of business in the U.S. and world-wide economy.
+The remaining two years of course work develop the student's understanding of the diverse functions of business in the U.S. and world-wide economy.
 This is accomplished by studying the essential concepts of business administration as well as focusing on one of the major disciplines.
 The student may declare a major in accounting, finance, management, information systems, or marketing.
 Students enrolling in the College's programs who have already chosen the major they wish to pursue may designate that major when they register.
 Students who are undecided about what major they wish to pursue should indicate Management in the registration process.

 To be awarded a BSBA degree, each student must meet the following degree requirements established by the university and the faculty of the College of Business Administration: